Piwi-interacting RNA: Ping Pong

-piRNA Phasing
+Phased piRNA biogenesis

-The Drosophila piRNA pathway can be separated into two branches: the cytoplasmic branch consisting of Aub and Ago3 operating the Ping-Pong mechanism, and the nuclear branch, pertaining to the co-transcriptional silencing of genomic loci by Piwi in the nucleus.
+In the Drosophila germline, the cytoplasmic PIWI proteins Aubergine (Aub) and Argonaute 3 (Ago3) participate in ping-pong amplification, whereas piRNAs bound to Piwi can direct transcriptional silencing in the nucleus.
 Through complementary strategies, two studies show that Aub and Ago3 target cleavage triggers the 'phased' loading of piRNA into Piwi.
 Phasing begins with the targeting and cleavage of a complementary target by either Aub or Ago3 associated with a 'responder' piRNA.
 Once cleaved, the targeted transcript is then processed further by a mechanism believed to require the mitochondrial-associated endonuclease, Zucchini, which leads to the loading of Piwi protein with sequential fragments of the targeted transcript.
 In this way, the Aub or Ago3 'responder' piRNA sequence cleaves a complementary target that is then sliced at periodic intervals of approximately 27 nucleotides that are sequentially loaded into Piwi protein.
+Thus, "phased" refers to sequential, non-overlapping production from a precursor RNA rather than cleavage at an invariant nucleotide interval.

 Once loaded with piRNA, Piwi then enters the germ cell nucleus to co-transcriptionally silence nascent transcripts with complementarity to its piRNA guide.

-It is currently unknown whether phasing occurs in other organisms.
+Phased piRNA production is not restricted to Drosophila.
+Analysis of untrimmed piRNA intermediates demonstrated phased production of pachytene piRNAs in mice, and comparative analyses identified signatures consistent with PIWI-directed phased processing in diverse animal lineages.

+Phased piRNA biogenesis is mechanistically distinct from the production of plant phased small interfering RNAs (phasiRNAs).
+Plant trans-acting small interfering RNAs were identified in 2004, and their phased processing was demonstrated in 2005, before piRNAs were named and characterized as a distinct PIWI-associated small-RNA class in 2006.
+Plant phasiRNAs are produced from double-stranded RNA by Dicer-like proteins, whereas piRNAs are generated from single-stranded precursors through Dicer-independent pathways.